Surround yourself with these healthy Low-Carb Game Day Recipes and you'll wake up happy even if your team doesn't win!

 Guests are sure to look for wings at any big sports gathering.
 If you're looking for a healthy low-carb alternative, look no further than Parmesan Cauliflower Bites.

 They hold their own next to traditional chicken wings.
 They're not spicy.
-But they are melt-in-your-mouth delicious!
+But they are melt-in-your-mouth delicious and always a big hit.

 Not that there's anything wrong with cauliflower tossed in hot buffalo wings sauce.
 This vegetarian wing is amazing too.